Planning an event is an exhaustive (and exhausting) process. From idea, to planning to execution, there’s one thing no event can go without: guests.

 Highlight the location and leisure time and provide a schedule for the business components of the corporate event.
 This ensures attendees know their obligations before clicking “‘Attend”’.

-Take a look at this sample invitation:
+Take a look at this exclusive invitation letter format for events:

 Dear [name],